Books

 The following list of books have helped shape my view of leadership.
 I recommend these books to everyone.

-If you haven’t read this book, I strongly encourage that you do.
-The story of Adam Brown is convicting, challenging, and eye opening.
-This book left me wanting to be a better man for my wife, my children, and for everyone I cross paths with.
-This is a must read!
+If you haven’t read this book, stop what you are doing and read it now.
+The story of Adam Brown is convicting, challenging, and truly eye-opening.
+It left me with a burning desire to be a better man for my wife, my children, and everyone I encounter.
+This is an absolute must-read!

-Brad Lomenick does a great job explaining what leadership looks like from the inside out.
-He challenges leaders to stay humble, stay hungry, and never quit.
-This is one of my top favorite reads.
+Brad Lomenick excels at explaining leadership from the inside out.
+His core challenge to leaders—to stay humble, hungry, and never quit—makes this one of my all-time favorite reads.

-Jocko Willink and Leif Babin do a phenomenal job explaining the importance of taking ownership of our choices, actions, and leadership.
-A key element to successful leadership is discipline, and when we lack personal discipline and ownership, we will fail as leaders.
+Jocko Willink and Leif Babin do a phenomenal job explaining the critical importance of taking ownership of our choices, actions, and leadership.
+Since discipline is a key element of successful leadership, a failure to embrace personal discipline and total ownership is a direct path to failure as a leader.

 I recommend this book to everyone.
 This is a great book that explains how to have crucial conversation by taking our ego out of the problem.
 To quote the book, “It starts with the heart.”

-Clay Scroggins does a great job with focusing on the aspects of what leadership looks like when you are not in charge.
-“You don’t need to be in charge to take charge.”
+Clay Scroggins does a phenomenal job of defining what leadership looks like from the perspective of a follower, demonstrating that influence doesn’t require a title.
+He challenges readers with his powerful conclusion: “You don’t need to be in charge to take charge.”

 Dan Crenshaw does an amazing job expressing specific qualities that are needed in leadership, the need for perspective, and, most importantly, the ability to “be still.”

-Captain Abrashoff describes 10 leadership techniques that turned the worst ship in the Navy into best ship in the Navy.
-These 10 leadership techniques are: Lead by example; listen aggressively; communicate purpose and meaning; create a climate of trust; look for results, not salutes; take calculated risks; go beyond standard procedure; build up your people; generate unity; and improve your people’s quality of life.
+Captain Abrashoff outlines 10 leadership techniques that transformed the Navy’s worst ship into its best.
+These principles are: Lead by example, listen aggressively, communicate purpose, create trust, focus on results (not salutes), take calculated risks, go beyond standard procedure, build up people, generate unity, and improve quality of life.

 Todd Whitaker does a wonderful job explaining what honest, effective leadership looks like.
 He explains the importance of service in leadership.

 This is one of the best autobiographies I have read.
-Chris Kyle is a true American patriot, soldier, and hero.
-His heart and dedication for his country was unreal, and his leadership was well respected.
-He knew his job and performed it well.
+Chris Kyle was a true American patriot and hero.
+His unreal dedication to his country and respected leadership were evident; he knew his job and performed it flawlessly.

-Start With Why is a book I recommend to all leaders, potential leaders, and anyone wanting a clear direction and reason for their company, organization, and self.
-Simon does a really great job showing the importance of focusing on the WHY before the HOW and WHAT.
+I recommend Start With Why to all leaders, potential leaders, and anyone seeking clear direction and purpose for their company, organization, or personal life.
+Simon Sinek does an excellent job demonstrating the importance of prioritizing the WHY before addressing the HOW and WHAT.

 Angela Duckworth’s Grit is a great book that explains the importance of perseverance and how grit is a much needed characteristic for success.